Pastoral Leadership Revitalization Program

 The Rev. Becky Balestri is the Program Manager for the PLR Program.

 Becky has served as installed pastor for two congregations and as interim for three congregations.
 After 28 years of ordained ministry, Becky understands the needs and hopes of pastors.
-She has also worked with a spiritual director for more than 10 years, and with a coach for three-plus years.
+She has also worked with a coach for four-plus years, and worked with a spiritual director for more than 10 years.
 She has experienced in her own life the benefits of these relationships.
 Becky is excited to be part of this new venture in ministry!